 Roughly 85% of AT department graduates find related employment, internships, and/or are accepted to graduate school prior to graduation!
 Students completing the Pre-Professional curriculum within the Athletic Training major have a strong record of getting accepted to graduates school for physical therapy, nursing, physician assistant studies, and chiropractic medicine.
-Students must be accepted into the athletic training program.
-Learn about our admission process.

 Below is a sampling of courses offered in athletic training.
 For more information, see the major requirements.